 The son of the artist Leonid Pasternak and his wife Rosalia, a gifted pianist, Boris was brought up in an environment rich in art and music.
 Among the family’s frequent guests were Tolstoy, Rachmaninov - and Scriabin, who was a formative influence on Boris’s early ambition to become a composer.
 In 1912 Boris turned to philosophy, which he studied in Marburg, but he had already begun writing poetry.

-Boris Pasternak was working on the novel that became Doctor Zhivago for many years.
+Boris Pasternak worked on the novel that became Doctor Zhivago for many years.
 It first appeared in an Italian translation in 1957.
 It combines epic sweep with a lyrical descriptive style and an uncompromisingly honest portrayal of Russia before and during the Revolution.
-The Nobel Prize gave the novel world-wide publicity which was fuelled by the opprobrium it brought to Pasternak in the USSR.
+The Nobel Prize gave the novel world-wide publicity, which was fuelled by the opprobrium it brought down on Pasternak in the USSR.
 His second autobiographical fragment, An Essay in Autobiography, was published outside the Soviet Union in 1959.
 He died in Peredelkino, the writers’ village outside Moscow, in 1960.

 All rights reserved © The Pasternak Trust 2019.